leiradel/luamods/inifile/README.md

 **inifile** reads entries from a [INI](https://en.wikipedia.org/wiki/INI_file) file.

 Blank lines are ignores, and comments starting with a semi-colon are supported.
 Both keys and values are trimmed to remove surrounding spaces.
+Values are always returned as strings, no conversion is done.

 ## Building